 Switzerland-based Lakeside Partners and a group of private investors have launched Crypto Valley Venture Capital (CV VC), an incubator program that targets at raising $100 million to support 1,000 blockchain startups starting every year starting from next year.

-The Europe’s Crypto Valley program hopes to start by supporting up to 60 blockchain-based start ups next year and increase that number to target.
-They will also be expanding globally according to CEO.
+Europe’s Crypto Valley program hopes to start by supporting up to 60 blockchain-based startups next year and increase that number to target.
+They will also be expanding globally according to their CEO.
 CEO and Co-Founder Mathias Ruch said the firm could expand anywhere in the world.

 Chosen startups will undergo the kickstart program by VC and then be given $125,000 in seed funding although promising startups could get more.
 The equity vehicle will own up to 8 percent of the investment through digital tokens or shares.